 (3) If the award is not made in English, the Court may request the party to supply a translation of it into English.

+Note for this section:

-Note: So much of Art 35(2) of the Model Law as provides for the translation of an award that is not in the official language of the enforcing State has been modified.
+So much of Art 35(2) of the Model Law as provides for the translation of an award that is not in the official language of the enforcing State has been modified.

 36. Grounds for refusing recognition or enforcement (cf. Model Law Art 36)